-Example: Tom is driving his speedboat on Lake Mead while drinking a six-pack of beer.
+Example: Tom is driving his speedboat on Lake Mead in perfect weather conditions while drinking a six-pack of beer.
 Tom gets drunk and loses control of the boat.
 He collides into a marina, causing a fisherman to fall into the lake and break both his legs.
 The fisherman has to miss two months of work and attend several months of rehab for his legs.

-Here, the fisherman has a solid cause of action against Tom for negligence: Tom (like all boaters) had a duty of care to navigate his watercraft safely.
-Tom breached this duty by driving under the influence and colliding into the marina.
+Here, the fisherman has a solid cause of action against Tom for negligence: Tom (like all boat operators) had a duty of care to navigate his watercraft safely.
+Tom breached this duty by driving under the influence of alcohol and colliding into the marina.
 Tom’s collision caused the fisherman to fall and break his legs.
-And this injury resulted in such damages as medical bills and lost wages.
+And this serious injury resulted in such damages as medical bills and lost wages.
 (Tom could also face criminal charges for boating under the influence, or BUI.)

 1.1.
 Boating accident causes

-There are many causes that may cause or contribute to a boating accident on Lake Mead:
+There are many causes that may contribute to a boating accident on Lake Mead:

 - Alcohol use (as discussed above);